KidPudel/android-starter-kit/Android/bluetooth.md

 ## `BluetoothAdapter`
 > (represents device's own bluetooth adapter (the Bluetooth radio)) is hardware module that **_contains all functionality_**, this is an **_entry-point for all bluetooth interaction_**.

+#### Usage
-Usage: 1.
-Using this you can discover other bluetooth devices
+1. Using this you can discover other bluetooth devices
 2. Query a list of bounded (paired) devices
 3. Instantiate a `BluetoothDevice` using known MAC address
 4. Create a `BluetoothServerSocket` to listen for communication of other devices

 ## `BluetoothDevice`
 > Representation of remote Bluetooth device

+#### Usage
-Usage: 1.
-Use this to request a connection with a remote device through a `BluetoothSocket`
+1. Use this to request a connection with a remote device through a `BluetoothSocket`.
-       2. Query information about the device, like a name, address, class and bounding state
+2. Query information about the device, like a name, address, class and bounding state.

 ## Socket
 > Endpoint for communication between two machines.